fcancelinha/crypto-profit/README.md

   Crypto Profit APP
 </h1>

-> Whenever I was searching on the internet for a simple calculator to do some quick math I could never find one... there was mining calculators for sure but not what I was looking for.
+> Whenever I was searching on the internet for a simple calculator to do some quick math I could never find one.
+There were mining calculators for sure but not really what I was looking for...
 So !
-I decided to make my own and share with anyone having the same trouble as I once did.
-This was my first attempt at creating something with react and I feel like I still have so much to learn.
+I decided to make my own and share with anyone facing the same troubles as I once did.
+This is my first attempt at creating an app using react and I feel like I still have so much to learn.
 I regret not using Redux and Typescript as the scope of the project quickly grew beyond my initial expectations as I was adding more and more features.

 <div align="center">
 <img alt="Deploy" src="https://github.com/fcancelinha/crypto-profit/actions/workflows/gh-deploy.yml/badge.svg">